Nottawasaga Bay: History

-In the early and mid-17th century, Nottawasaga Bay was adjacent to two indigenous First Nations territories: Huronia to the east, which was the territory of the Huron or Wendat people, and the "Petun Country" to the south, which was the land of the Petun, who were their close allies and relatives.
-In March 1649, during the Beaver Wars, Huron refugees fled across the bay, which was frozen over with ice, to take refuge among the Petun.
+In the early and mid-17th century, Nottawasaga Bay was adjacent to two indigenous First Nations territories: Wendake to the east, which was the territory of the Wendat or Huron people, and the "Petun Country" to the south, which was the land of the Petun, who were their close allies and relatives.
+In March 1649, during the Beaver Wars, Wendat refugees fled across the bay, which was frozen over with ice, to take refuge among the Petun.